Jakesta13/Percy_Rover_Image_Grab/README.md

 * ~~Allow arguments in any order by using --option-name (option)~~ - DONE!
 * ~~Check SOL if it matches the requested SOL date, otherwise the RSS feed returns all SOLS for requested camera .. oof~~  - DONE!
 * Add a way to select ALL cameras (Good for getting all of the latest SOL images!).
+* Add a way to select all SOLs (Intentionally this time!)
 * Use CURL to download images? benefit to this is a timeout can be added.
 * Learn more PHP.